SRJC BearFacts eNewsletter - 5.7.23 Publication

-Effective January 2022: SRJC will require proof of full vaccination.
+Effective January 2022 - Spring 2023: SRJC will require proof of full vaccination.
 Exemptions to the requirement are only those based on law for approved medical and religious reasons.

 PILOT PUBLIC TRANSPORTAION PROGRAMFall 2022-Summer 2024

 Currently enrolled SRJC Students can get a Clipper BayPass free of charge.
 This pass provides transportation on all bus, rail, and ferry service in the 9-county San Francisco Bay Area region on lines where Clipper passes are accepted.
 This program is FREE to SRJC students, who will remain eligible through summer 2024 - as long as they are enrolled.
 This is a two-year pilot project to study the benefits of a transit pass that provides access to all transit services in the 9-county Bay Area.

 After submitting the online form, Spring 2023 students must pick up Clipper BayPay by May 26, 2023.